 The Company classifies marketable securities with a remaining maturity when purchased of greater than three months and less than one year from the balance sheet date as current.
 Marketable securities with a remaining maturity date greater than one year are classified as non-current.
 The Company classifies all of its marketable securities as available-forsale securities.
 Available-for-sale securities are carried at fair value with the unrealized gains and losses included in other comprehensive loss as a component of stockholders' equity until realized.
 Any premium or discount arising at purchase is amortized and/or accreted to interest income and/or expense over the life of the of the underlying security.
 Realized gains and losses are included in other income (expense).
-If any adjustment to fair value reflects a decline in value of the investment, the Company considers all available evidence to evaluate the extent to which the decline is "other-than-temporary" and, if so, mark the investment to market through a charge to the Company's statement of operations.
+If any adjustment to fair value reflects a decline in value of the investment, the Company considers all available evidence to evaluate the extent to which the decline is "other-than-temporary."
+To determine whether an impairment is other-than-temporary, the Company considers whether it has the ability and intent to hold the investment until a market price recovery and considers whether evidence indicating the cost of the investment is recoverable outweighs evidence to the contrary.
+The Company does not intend to sell the investments and it is not likely that the Company will be required to sell the investments before recovery of their amortized cost bases, which may be maturity.